MarianoMolina/project_alice/README.md

 > v0.3.10:
 > - BACKEND:
 >  - Added encryption to most reference objects.
 You will need to restart your DB if you update to this version.

+> v0.3.11:
+> - THREADS:
+>  - Now chats have message threads, instead of messages, allowing a single chat to have any number of "threads" or conversations in it
+>  - Allows threads to be used in multiple chats, including back and forth: you start a chat, at some point you want to get input from a different agent/model/chat combo, so you add the thread to another chat and regenerate the answer (or ask a follow up request).
+>  - Now you don't need to create a new chat to start a new conversation either -> just create a new thread and start from scratch
+> - ADMIN:
+>  - Implementend the first version of an Admin role and functions.
+First user in a local implementation is admin, and can manage other users.
+>  - For now its mostly about being able to deploy API keys after the initial account creation.

 > What's next?
 Planned developments for v0.4 (find detailed info below):
 > - Agent using computer